 |Number of page(s)||6|

 Laboratoire de Physique Théorique de la Matière Condensée, UMR CNRS 7600, Université Pierre et Marie Curie - 4 Place Jussieu, 75252 Paris, France

 Accepted: 20 November 2006

 Intermittent search processes alternate “reacting” phases, during which the searcher slowly explores its domain with a high probability to detect a target, and fast relocation phases which do not allow for target detection.
 This behavior, commonly observed in many situations, is studied here in the case of a Poisson distribution of targets.
 It is shown analytically and numerically that intermittency is useful and allows one to minimize the search time.
 A scaling law holds between the optimal durations of the phases, however with an exponent different from the one obtained previously for a regular distribution of targets.
 Furthermore, numerical simulations show that the average search time is longer for a Poisson target distribution than for regularly spaced targets.
 Thus, at least in the present model, order in the target distribution appears to be favorable for optimizing the search efficiency.

 PACS: 05.40.Fb – Random walks and Levy flights / 05.40.-a – Fluctuation phenomena, random processes, noise, and Brownian motion / 02.50.-r – Probability theory, stochastic processes, and statistics

-© Europhysics Letters Association 2007
+© Europhysics Letters Association, 2007

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.

 Initial download of the metrics may take a while.